-When you’re a new vegetarian, it’s easy to make mistakes.
+When you’re a new vegetarian or trying to go plant-based, it’s easy to make mistakes.
 Chances are, you’ve already messed up by eating something you thought was safe, only to realize later that it contained, say, chicken broth.
 Or in my case—yum—stomach enzymes and fish bladders.

 Many, many soups, especially in restaurants, are made with chicken stock, beef stock, or fish stock.
 And you’ll find ham stock in most split pea soups.
 Even Campbell’s Vegatable soup isn’t so mmm-mmm-chicken-friendly; look for their Vegetarian Vegetable instead.